-- Mandatory training: based on preserving the health and safety of employees, and training in quality and the environment. - Specific training: this training includes the technical and training needs detected in each business area in order to design the different training actions.
+- Mandatory training: based on preserving the health and safety of employees, and training in quality, environment, and equality policies. - Specific training: this is based on the analysis of the technical and training needs detected in each business area in order to design the catalogue of different training actions.